Steinway & Sons: Soundboard and bridges

 Steinway makes its soundboard from solid spruce, which allows the soundboard to transmit and amplify sound.
 The soundboard in Steinway pianos are double-crowned with Steinway's diaphragmatic design.
 The diaphragmatic soundboard, which was granted a patent in 1936, tapers in thickness from the center to the edges, which permits more freedom of movement resulting in a richer and more lasting tonal response.

 Steinway bridges are made of vertically laminated hard rock maple with a hard rock maple cap.
 The bridges are measured for specific height requirements for each piano and are hand notched.

 Keys and action

 Steinway keys are made of Bavarian spruce.
 The surface of the white keys is made of polymer; earlier, they had been made of elephant ivory.
 Around the 1950s, Steinway switched from using ivory, and some years later use of ivory for piano keys was outlawed.
 The action parts are mounted on Steinway's tubular metallic frame.
 The Steinway hammers are cut from virgin wool felt, containing no admixture of other materials.

-In 1962, the Queens Steinway factory introduced the Permafree action for its grand pianos, using Teflon parts in place of cloth bushings.
-The Teflon was intended to withstand wear and humidity changes better than cloth.
-The Teflon bushings resulted in certain unforeseen problems mainly during changes in weather; they were discontinued in 1983.
-The Hamburg Steinway factory never implemented the Teflon bushings in its pianos.
+In 1962, the New York factory introduced the Permafree action for its grand pianos, using Teflon parts in place of cloth bushings.
+Using Teflon was less expensive for the company, was intended to withstand wear and humidity changes better than cloth, and eliminated the factory's reliance on a kind of cloth that might not be exactly the same from batch to batch.
+However, the Teflon bushings (which are relatively rigid and unaffected by humidity) were tightly installed inside parts made of wood, which does expand and contract according to humidity.
+This made the action become too tight or too loose, especially after changes in the weather, and caused annoying clicking noises while playing.
+The Teflon bushings were discontinued in 1983, and existing pianos that had them were retrofitted with cloth.
+The Hamburg factory never implemented the Teflon bushings in its pianos.